 Uncertainty, anxiety and fear are in abundance at this time with the COVID-19 pandemic.
 I sent a message to my mail list about dealing with these emotions and had so much positive feedback about the email I thought I’d post it here too.
-It’s slightly altered as things are changing so quickly – in particular the paragraph at the end about my daughter’s situation.
-Let me know what you think in the comments below.

 Most of us are feeling afraid and/or anxious.
 Some started out dismissive, but are now less so, a minority don’t care, and some think everyone’s over-reacting.
 Some believe it’s all a hoax, and some – those of you working in the medical and related fields and in food stores – are heroic.